Heroes' Day (Namibia): Origin

 On 26 August 1966, eight helicopters of the South African Defence Force attacked the guerrilla fighters at Omugulugwombashe.
-At the time of attack there were only 17 soldiers in the camp.
+At the time of the attack, there were only 17 soldiers in the camp.
 It was the first armed battle of the War.
 Omugulugwombashe is declared as one of the Heroes Acre in Namibia, and it is a settlement in the Tsandi electoral constituency in the Omusati Region of northern Namibia.

 In commemoration of the day, 26 August is a public holiday in Namibia.
-It is recognized by the United Nations as Namibia Day but Namibians refer to it as Heroes' Day.
+While recognized by the United Nations as Namibia Day, the day is celebrated as Heroes' Day in Namibia.
+It is normally celebrated in different regions, and this year (26 August 2024) was celebrated at Omuthiya in the Oshikoto region under the theme of honoring our Martyrs.

 Proceedings

-National celebrations take place annually at different places, usually in the north of Namibia near important battle zones.
-Hundreds of people annually gather to watch leaders officially commemorate veterans of the People's Liberation Army of Namibia (PLAN).
-Likewise, honours, such as military medals, are handed out on the day.
+National celebrations take place annually at different places, usually in the north of Namibia, near important battle zones.
+Hundreds of people gather annually to watch leaders officially commemorate veterans of the People's Liberation Army of Namibia (PLAN).
+Likewise, honours, such as military medals, are handed out on this day.
 Heroes' Acre, a war memorial outside of Windhoek, was opened on Heroes' Day in 2002.
-It is also the same day that the United Nations Institute for Namibia, a tertiary educational body in Zambia under the auspices of the United Nations and forerunner to the University of Namibia, was inaugurated in 1976.
+It is also the same day that the United Nations Institute for Namibia, a tertiary educational body in Zambia under the auspices of the United Nations and a forerunner to the University of Namibia, was inaugurated in 1976.

 Herero Day

 The Battle of Waterberg on 11 August 1904 was the final battle of the Herero Wars.
 Following the defeat of the Herero force, the surviving Hereros fled under the leadership of Samuel Maharero, who died in exile in the Transvaal.
 After his death on 14 March 1923, the South African administration of South West Africa granted permission for his reburial at Okahandja, unaware of the role it would play as a commemoration of anti-colonialisation and a symbol of nationalism.

-The reburial ceremony on 26 August 1923 was attended by 3,000 Hereros and by 100 Whites, including high-ranking government officials.
-Since then, Herero Day is held annually as a gesture of resistance, unity and loyalty, as well as defiance against colonisation, particularly that by the Germans.
+The reburial ceremony on 26 August 1923 was attended by 3,000 Hereros and 100 Whites, including high-ranking government officials.
+Since then, Herero Day is held annually as a gesture of resistance, unity and loyalty, as well as defiance against colonisation, particularly by the Germans.

+Postage Stamps

+On August 26, 1975, India and Turkey issued stamps titled "Namibia Day".